aws-samples/aws-serverless-face-recognition-sentiment-analysis-on-twitter/README.md

 ### Step 3: Deploy the backend usins *sam deploy*

 1. Now it is time to deploy the solution to your AWS Account.
 The command will ask you a few questions.
 Below an example of the questions and answers you can provide.
+Make sure you selecte a region that [Amazon Rekognition](https://docs.aws.amazon.com/general/latest/gr/rekognition.html) supports *DetectModerationLabels* and *DetectFaces* APIs.
 ```bash
 sam deploy --guided --capabilities CAPABILITY_NAMED_IAM